Skip to content

 3. I believe my complaint is within the jurisdiction of this division.
 How do I file a complaint?

-To initiate a complaint against a business or professional, and to see if your complaint falls within our jurisdiction, fill out the request for contact form and email it to Investigations@Alaska.Gov.
+To initiate a complaint against a business or professional, and to see if your complaint falls within our jurisdiction, fill out the request for contact form available on the Investigations web page.

 4. I have a complaint about Alaska Statutes, who do I contact?